Country Music Singer

 Quisenberry, who has been performing since kindergarten, when she first sang “The Sun Will Come Out Tomorrow” from the show “Annie” in her school’s talent show, graduated from Pepperdine University in Malibu, California, where she graduated with a music emphasis in vocal performance—focusing on classical music and sacred a cappella music.
 She also studied voice in Lausanne, Switzerland, for four months with renowned opera singer Karine Mkrtchyan.

-Currently, the red-headed vocalist is enjoying success with “Blue” and “S.O.S.”
+Currently, the red-headed vocalist is enjoying success with “Blue” and “S.O.S" and "Let Love Die."
 In less than two months of the release of "Blue," Caitlin Quisenberry's video has been featured on CMT, while her music has been spotlighted in print and online publications, including The Women of Country Music, Off The Row Magazine, ThinkTankNashville.com, Raised On It, The Country Note, Denver Westword, SpotOnColorado.com, Voyager, Medium.com, NewsBreak and more.

 About Caitlin's New EP